Hints for a Great Billboard Advertisement

 So, you have followed all of the rules above.
 You've designed yourself one fantastic billboard.
 It's clean, it's concise, it's got contrasting colors, it's interesting, and it will work.
 But will it be seen?
 Will it be read, and understood?

 Here's a quick test to ensure you are not wasting everyone's time and money.
 Print out your billboard to the size of a business card.
 Now, hold it out at arm's length.
 Are you still getting everything you were when it was displayed on your 27-inch monitor?
 If not, go in and refine it.
-This needs to pop.
+It needs to pop.
 And remember, you have roughly 10 seconds to get your message across.